jon-chun/ai-for-digital-humanities/docs/index.md

 ## Introduction

-This site provides a unique humanity-first introductory course
+This site provides a unique "humanity-first" introductory course to Machine Learning and Artificial Inteligence.
+It takes a interdisciplinary approach to contextualizing, extrapolating and interpreting how ML/AI is increasingly intertwined in understanding the big issues of our day.

+This course covers  FATE (Fairness, Accuracy, Transparency and Explainability) of AI decision-making, state surveillance, workplace automation, lethal autonomous weapons, biotechnologies, etc.

+ synthesis of a broad interdisciplinary approach to the

 To our knowledge, this is the first